semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 **Bar chart** visualizes distribution of values by time period or category for value comparison.
 A bar chart can be vertical or [horizontal](/data-display/bar-horizontal/bar-horizontal).

+**Key tips for using bar chart:**

+- Begin the Y-axis at zero to maintain scale integrity.
+- Ensure the chart's axes are clear, adding labels if the title isn't descriptive enough.
+- Use a single color or shades of one color for simplicity.
+Highlight categories only if needed.

 ::: tip
 **Bar vs. Histogram Chart**

 - Bar charts categorize data qualitatively, showing how different categories compare.
 - Histograms organize data quantitatively, indicating how often values fall within certain ranges.
 :::

-**Key tips for bar chart:**

-- Begin the Y-axis at zero to maintain scale integrity.
-- Ensure the chart's axes are clear, adding labels if the title isn't descriptive enough.
-- Use a single color or shades of one color for simplicity.
-Highlight categories only if needed.

 ### When to use